MicrosoftDocs/entra-docs/docs/identity/app-provisioning/known-issues.md

 ### Updating the showInAddressList property fails

-For existing B2B collaboration users, the showInAddressList attribute will be updated as long as the B2B collaboration user doesn't have a mailbox enabled in the target tenant.
+For existing B2B collaboration users, the showInAddressList attribute is updated as long as the B2B collaboration user doesn't have a mailbox enabled in the target tenant.
 If the mailbox is enabled in the target tenant, use the [Set-MailUser](/powershell/module/exchange/set-mailuser) PowerShell cmdlet to set the HiddenFromAddressListsEnabled property to a value of $false.

 `Set-MailUser [GuestUserUPN] -HiddenFromAddressListsEnabled:$false`